mcascone/boomerang-plugin/README.md

 ## Background

 Way back when, I had an original Boomerang+ Phrase Sampler.
-Before it was cool; inspired by Trey's use of one.
+Before it was cool; chiefly inspired by Trey Anastasio's use of one.

-There really aren't any close emulations of one in plugin-land.
+There aren't any close emulations in plugin-land.
 So I had to create my own.

-The boomerang is a special device because it is, in my opinion, the perfect combination of simple and powerful.
+The Boomerang is a special device because it is, in my opinion, the perfect combination of simple and powerful.

 It epitomizes the way of "Perfect is not when there is nothing more to add; rather, it is when there is nothing more to take away."

 Every other looper plugin on the market is too complicated.

-So to that end i set about to figure out how make a plugin that perfectly emulates the unique layout and behavior of this singular piece of gear.
+So to that end I set about to figure out how to make a plugin that perfectly emulates the unique layout and behavior of this singular piece of gear.

 It's done with love and reverence for the creators and keepers of the original device, and I have reached out to them for approval/partnership.